christer-io/openai-image/README.md

 This is a simple image generator built with Node.js and Express that uses OpenAI's Dall-E models to generate images.

 ## Use
-After cloning the repo greate a .env file with ""

-Generate an API KEY at OpenAI and add it to the .env file.
+After cloning the repo greate a .env file with "OPENAI_API_KEY" Generate an API KEY at OpenAI and add it to the .env file.

 ## Dependencies
 npm install

 ## Run server
-npm start
+npm start/npm run dev

 Visit http://localhost:3030 in your browser.

 The backend endpoint is at POST http://localhost:3030/openai/generateimage, expecting "size", and "prompt" in the post body.